App Volumes architecture

 - App Volumes packages are stored in the VHD format along with the JSON file for the package.

-More details can be found in the product documentation App Volumes for Amazon AppStream 2.0 and get the latest updates on new improvements to App Volumes from the release notes.
+More details can be found in the product documentation App Volumes for Amazon AppStream 2.0.

 Cloud-hosted App Volumes

-Omnissa Horizon Cloud Service delivers virtualized Windows desktops and apps to target endpoint devices.
-As the Horizon Cloud - next-gen cloud-based service provides and maintains all the critical management tools used in a Desktops-as-a-Service (DaaS), this includes App Volumes functionality baked into the cloud control plane to deliver App Volumes hosted applications to the Horizon Cloud Services hosted VDI and RDSH pools.
-Read about Omnissa Horizon Cloud Service-next-gen.
+Omnissa Horizon Cloud delivers virtualized Windows desktops and apps to target endpoint devices.
+As the Horizon Cloud service provides and maintains all the critical management tools used in a Desktops-as-a-Service (DaaS), this includes App Volumes functionality baked into the cloud control plane to deliver App Volumes hosted applications to the Horizon Cloud hosted VDI and RDSH pools.
+Read about Horizon Cloud.

 Omnissa App Volumes streamlines application management by decoupling applications from the OS image, enabling real-time application delivery and one-to-many provisioning.
-This functionality integrates into Horizon Cloud Service.
+This functionality integrates into Horizon Cloud.
 The cloud service includes App Volumes management components, while App Volumes agents and packages are hosted within the deployed Horizon Edge.

 Components